 De-duplicate and combine identical or similar risks An external attacker deploys a remote access tool and exfiltrates the plans for the company's upcoming merger.
 External threat actors steal information about marketing plans through malicious code deployed in the sales department.
-Malicious parties plant a web shell in an external site that enables them to access documents stored in the legal affairs shared document folder, resulting in the loss of critical corporate information.
-Reprioritize according to ERM appetite, tolerance, and sensibilities Since priorities have been established at organization and system levels, it may be necessary to review their collective priority and recommend adjustments to a higher or lower priority.
-Resolve CSRR disparities One of two alternatives might be applied: The combined risk description could be listed in the CSRR for each risk response selected by system owners at lower levels.
-If two system owners mitigated the above exfiltration risk and one chose to accept it, then the risk would appear in the combined CSRR twice, with each row indicating the number of times the relevant risk was selected.
+Malicious parties plant a web shell in an external site that enables them to access documents stored in the Legal Affairs shared document folder, resulting in the loss of critical corporate information.
+Reprioritize according to ERM appetite, tolerance, and sensibilities • Since priorities have been established at organization and system levels, it may be necessary to review their collective priority and recommend adjustments to a higher or lower priority.
+Resolve CSRR Disparities One of two alternatives might be applied: The combined risk description could be listed in the CSRR for each risk response selected by system owners at lower levels.
+If two system owners had mitigated the above exfiltration risk and one had chosen to accept it, then the risk would appear in the combined CSRR twice, with each row indicating the number of times the relevant risk was selected.
 The combined cybersecurity risk would be included once in the CSRR, with both of the responses included in the risk response type column.
-Adjudicate key risks Risks that warrant tracking and further communication in the E-CSRR are highlighted and reviewed by enterprise- level risk managers.
+Adjudicate Key Risks • Those risks that warrant tracking and further communication in the enterprise-level CSRR (E-CSRR) are highlighted and reviewed by enterprise-level risk managers.